top of page

 Come!
 Sit!
 Stay!, and See Sylvia at Burlington County Footlighters

 by Meg Bryan “Is she kind as she is fair?
 For beauty lives with kindness.
 Love doth to her eyes repair, To help him of his blindness; And, being helped, inhabits there.”
 Who is Silvia?
 What is she: Shakespeare At its core, Sylvia by A.R.
 Gurney is a story that showcases the well known relationship of man and man’s best friend, albeit in the most exaggerated sense.
-The show tackles love and conflict in multiple different senses as well as, sometimes quite accurately, depicti
+The show tackles love and conflict in multiple different senses as well as, sometimes quite accurately, depictin

 Oct 15, 20255 min read